-A digital/surveillance mode of production and exchange society emerged from Cold War era an era that sought to purge all things Marxist, Socialist and Communist from the US.
 Today digital/surveillance infrastructure helps enrich 1% of the population, enabling them to appropriate nearly half the world's wealth in less than half a life-time (Phillips 2018) and the same infrastructure enables telecommunications companies and intelligence agencies to appropriate endless electronic memory about customers (Zuboff 2019).
 There are debates about the alienation working in tandem with this powerful new appropriation.
 Alienation (2014) by Rahel Jaeggi, offers Frankfurt School theories about alienation in the digital age.
 German critical theory applied to the concept of alienation in a digital world is represented in this survey.
-Jaeggi views alienation as a dialectical process of appropriation to build up the self and the self's agency.
 Christian Fuchs critiques Alienation and states his epistemological assumption is, "Internet research is predominantly a positivist science that lacks grounding in social theory and tends not to reflect on the Internet's larger presuppositions in society."
 (Fuchs, 2016, p.
 153) Both Alienation and Fuchs' article categorize forms of alienation and reification (Fuchs, 2016, Table 5.3).
 Fuchs book, Digital Labour and Karl Marx reiterates Marx's theory of alienation (Fuchs 2014, pp. 32-34; Marx 1978/1844, pp. 66-125) while Jaeggi's book ranges broadly over theories of alienation from thinkers such as: Butler, Dewey, Foucault, Frankfurt, Fromm, Goffman, Habermas, Hegel, Heidegger, Honneth, James, Marx, Mead, Nietzsche, Nussbaum, Rorty, Rosa, Rousseau, Sartre, Turkle and many more.
 The kinds of alienation Fuchs or Jaeggi conceptualize may exist and if so, wouldn't their roots be in the previous mode of production?